FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2016-2-14-cnn_streetview.md

 Show me the [code](https://github.com/FlorianMuellerklein/Chars74k_CNN)!

-The [First Steps with Julia](https://www.kaggle.com/c/street-view-getting-started-with-julia) competition on Kaggle uses the [Chars74k dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/) which consist of a series of characters cropped form google street view images.
-This dataset represents a very logical step for computer vision, trying to read signs and text in the real world.
-Although the Kaggle competition was set up to introduce the [Julia programming language](http://julialang.org/) it also serves as a great image classification dataset which deep learning is especially suited for.
+The [First Steps with Julia](https://www.kaggle.com/c/street-view-getting-started-with-julia) competition on Kaggle uses a subset of the [Chars74k dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/) which consist of a series of characters cropped from natural images.
+This dataset represents a very logical step for computer vision, trying to read text in the real world.
+Although the Kaggle competition was set up to introduce the [Julia programming language](http://julialang.org/) it also serves as a great image classification dataset which deep learning is well suited for.
 I chose to tackle this problem using python and convolution neural networks.

 {: .center}
 ![chars74k](https://kaggle2.blob.core.windows.net/competitions/kaggle/3947/media/chars74k.jpg)
+*Examples of images taken from Kaggle and the Chars74k website*

-Convolution neural networks have been the state of the art in computer vision since 2012.
-Changes to network architectures and data processing are being made all the time that are steadily increasing the performance of image classification.
-This is a VGG style convolution neural network with heavy data augmentation.
-The network architecture is inspired by the ImageNet winners of 2014.
-They used 'networks of increasing depth using an architecture with very small (3x3) convolution filters' which have also been shown to do very well in many other settings since their paper and results were published.
-Pairing the VGG network with heavy data augmentation currently gets 83.3% on a holdout validation dataset of 6,220 images and gets [first place](https://www.kaggle.com/c/street-view-getting-started-with-julia/leaderboard) on the Kaggle leaderboards.
+Convolution neural networks have been the top performers in computer vision since 2012.
+Changes to network architecture and data processing are being made all the time that are steadily increasing the performance of image classification.
+This network is inspired by the ImageNet winners of 2014.
+It is a [VGG](http://arxiv.org/abs/1409.1556) style convolution neural network with heavy data augmentation.
+They used 'networks of increasing depth using an architecture with very small (3x3) convolution filters'.
+On this dataset, pairing the VGG-style network with heavy data augmentation currently gets 83.3% on a holdout validation dataset of 6,220 images and [first place](https://www.kaggle.com/c/street-view-getting-started-with-julia/leaderboard) on the Kaggle leaderboards.

+## Image pre-processing

+Very little pre-processing was done to the images.
+The power and flexibility of deep learning comes from the algorithm doing it's own 'feature engineering' with raw data.

+However, the images initially vary in size a lot.
+Some of the smaller images are 14 by 29 pixels and some of the larger ones can be as big as 178 by 197 pixels.
+I simply rescaled all of the images to 64 by 64 pixels with [Imagemagick](http://www.imagemagick.org/script/index.php).
+Although this approach will not preserve the scale of many of the images, it's a sort of a trade off between not losing information in the larger images and preserving the smaller images by scaling them up.

 ## Architecture

-The input are 64 x 64 greyscale images because color information should have no impact on recognizing letters.
+The input are 64 by 64 greyscale images because color information should have no impact on recognizing letters.
 We are only trying to train the network on classifying certain shapes.
 Due to the smaller image size than those used in the VGG paper I am only using 6 convolution layers with filter size 3x3 and ReLU activations.
 Max pooling layers after every other convolution layer, as opposed to stacking three or four convolution layers which can be done when the input images are larger.
 After the convolutions I am using 2 hidden layers with dropout and a 62 way softmax output.

 | __Layer Type__ | __Channels__ | __Size__ |